Reconciling Security and Utility in Next-Generation Epidemic Risk Mitigation Systems: Overview

 \subsection{{\sys} properties}

-\textbf{Satisfying S1 and S2.} {\sys} takes several measures to provide privacy (S1).
-It ensures data minimization in accordance with existing regulations for (manual) contact tracing---individuals who test positive control which information they disclose (much like in a manual tracing interview), while a healthy individual can use the system in a purely passive ``radio'' mode or retrieve risk information from the backend in a privacy-preserving way.
-Furthermore, the disclosed information is usable only by individuals at risk.
-The backend records user information received at the time of device registration and encounter histories uploaded by sick individuals.
-Data and computation on the backend can be secured using standard techniques such as sharing secrets between several administrative domains, further hardended by trusted execution environments, and multi-party computation (as in CoVault~\cite{de2022covault}).
-The backend allows users to query risk information using an IT-PIR (information-theoretic private information retrieval) protocol, thus preserving query privacy.

-The registration information for all devices in the backend prevents injection of false data and helps in detection and mitigation of relay and replay attacks~(S2).

-\textbf{Satisfying U1-U4.} {\sys} provides high utility as follows.
-First, by design, {\sys} relies on low-cost infrastructure that can be easily deployed anywhere, and facilitates participation of technology-challenged, economically disadvantaged, or physically challenged individuals who cannot or do not use smartphones (U3).
-Second, users' devices passively collect encounter data in the background, and require user interaction to upload encounter history only when sick and to download risk data from the backend at low frequency (\eg once a day) (U4).
-Third, the beacons' ephemeral ids, which are repeated for a short duration, help identify non-contemporaneous transmissions (U1).
-For example, a user entering an elevator shortly after an infected individual leaves the elevator can be exposed and thus could receive a notification with {\sys}.
-Fourth, the location and other contextual information recorded in encounters facilitates accurate risk notification to users, as well as epidemic analytics (U2).
+\textbf{Utility.} {\sys} provides high utility as follows.
+First, it relies on low-cost infrastructure that can be easily deployed anywhere, and facilitates participation of technology-challenged, economically disadvantaged,~or physically challenged individuals who cannot or do not use smartphones.
+Second, users' devices passively collect encounter data in the background, and require user interaction only to upload encounter history when sick and to download risk data from the backend at low frequency (\eg once a day).
+Third, the beacons' ephemeral ids, which are repeated for a short duration, help identify non-contempo\-raneous transmissions.
+For example, a user entering a venue shortly after an infected individual has left can be exposed and thus could receive a notification with {\sys}.
+Fourth, the location and other contextual information recorded in encounters facilitates accurate risk notification to users, as well as epidemic analytics.
 For instance, the fine-grained location and time information can help in identifying the peak time of superspreading events or an emerging infection hotspot, and rapidly contacting the affected crowds.
 It can help in determining ambient information (\eg air quality, humidity) even without deployment of extra sensors.
 Furthermore, the location-time and contextual data from multiple hotspots can be compared to refine epidemiological models.

-\textbf{Satisfying P1.} {\sys} uses a hybrid protocol, combining Bluetooth broadcasts and PIR-based querying to the~backend, to enable dissemination of only relevant risk~information with modest latency, bandwidth, compute, and power costs.
+\textbf{Efficiency.} {\sys} uses a PIR-based querying to the~backend, to enable dissemination of only relevant risk~information with modest latency, bandwidth, compute, and power costs (see details in \S\ref{subsec:dissemination-protocol}).